marcon29/rails-archery-score-tracker/notes.md

 # Next to do
     - Architecture overhaul
-        - build new Organization models
-            - GovBody, Discipline, Division, AgeClass, Gender
-        - update ArcherCategory for new models
-            - namespace it with the belongs_to models
-        - have ArcherCategory and belongs_to models completely passing
-            - except for assoc w/ DistTargCat
         - double check Target model
             - namespace into Organization
         - update DistTargCat model for use with new ArcheryCategory